Shudy Camps: St Mary's Church

 St Mary’s Church (CoE) is one of five parishes in the Linton Team Ministry (Linton, Bartlow, Castle Camps, Horseheath and Shudy Camps).
 The church of St Mary, so called from c.
 1200, consists of a chancel, nave with south porch, and west tower, and is built of field stones with ashlar dressings.
 Fragments of 12th-century carvings have been re-used in the walls, and the south doorway of the chancel is probably 13th-century.
 That of the nave, perhaps 14th-century, retains the original door under modern boarding, and the porch has medieval roof-beams.
 The three-storey tower, its upper portion mostly rebuilt in brick though including the earlier belfry windows, has a 14th-century west window, in whose spandrels are carved much-worn figures of the Virgin and Child and of a knight.
 The nave was apparently widened to the south in the 15th century, leaving the chancel off-centre.
 Its three-light windows, the western pair renewed, have complicated tracery.
 The chancel and chancel arch date from later in that century, as do the three-light windows under depressed arches.
 The plain nave roof is thought to date from c.
 1500.

-As of 2025 the church is still in use.